Skip to main content

 • Your connected repository (if integration is active)

-5. Add descriptions or notes about the document if needed
+5. Add descriptions or notes about the document if needed.

-Step 3: Receive Documents via Client Portal
+Receive Documents via Client Portal

-Let clients upload documents directly to you:
+Let clients upload documents directly to you through the portal.

-Client Experience:
+Client experience

-1. Client logs into your portal
+1. The client logs into your portal.

-3. Shared folder opens where they can:
+3. The shared folder opens where they can:

 • Upload documents directly to your repository

-• View documents you've shared with them
+• View documents you have shared with them

 • Organize files in agreed-upon folders

-Enable Document Digitization (Optional):
+Enable Document Digitization (Optional)

-1. Activate digitization in Settings & Apps → Company Settings
+1. Activate digitization in Settings & Apps > Company Settings.

-2. On client card, add "Digitization email address" (e.g., Costpocket or Envoice users)
+2. On the client card, add a Digitization email address (e.g., for Costpocket or Envoice users).

-3. Under any task, click → "Digitize"
+3. Under any task, select Digitize.

-Step 5: Convert Incoming Emails to Tasks with Documents
+Convert Incoming Emails to Tasks with Documents

-Turn client emails into tasks automatically—attachments included:
+Turn client emails into tasks automatically, with attachments included.

-1. Go to Settings & Apps → Emails
+1. Go to Settings & Apps > Emails.

-2. Find your unique "Email to Task" forwarding address
+2. Find your unique Email to Task forwarding address.

-1. Receive an email from a client with attachments
+1. Receive an email from a client with attachments.

-2. Forward the email to your Uku address
+2. Forward the email to your Uku address.

 3. Uku automatically creates: